ouya/docs/ouya-everywhere.md

     }
 ```
 Note that if you install your development builds via `adb install mygame.apk` then PackageManager.getInstallerPackageName will return null.
-The `Cortex TV` installer package name has a few different possibilities based, which is why suggest using the `OuyaFacade.isRunningOnOUYASupportedHardware` method.
+The `Cortex` installer package name has a few different possibilities based, which is why suggest using the `OuyaFacade.isRunningOnOUYASupportedHardware` method.